luismmadeirac/grpc-starter-templates/README.md

 - Dockerfile: All services have a Dockerfile to be use in the Tilt Configuration with k8s and minikube
 - K8s Configs (dev): Not included in this repo, used for the Tilt local development with minikube

+## Pre-Configured GRPC Routes

+All Sevices come pre configured with the following routes:

+- Status:
+- HealthCheck:

+## Monitoring

+All servicesare already pre-configured with monitoring with prometheus...

+## Middleware

+Configured middlewares information and instructions to be placed in here...

 ## Getting Starter

 Intructions to be placed in here